-How can I identify a high quality EVOO?
+How can I identify a high-quality EVOO?

 We use the revolutionary Nuclear Magnetic Resonance (NMR) testing to accurately measure phenolic compounds in Olea True.
 However, you don’t only need to rely on NMR testing and product labels to identify premium EVOO.
 Connoisseurs take a slurp and wait for a pleasant burning sensation in the throat that may cause you to cough.
 The reason for this peculiar practice?
-Sensor molecules found mainly in the throat latch on to polyphenols, such as Oleocanthal, that are found only in fresh, well made premium olive oil such as Olea True.
-The results provide a scientific basis for the age-old custom of rating high quality EVOO on a scale of one, two or three coughs.
+Sensor molecules found mainly in the throat latch on to polyphenols, such as Oleocanthal, that are found only in fresh, well-made premium olive oil such as Olea True.
+The results provide a scientific basis for the age-old custom of rating high-quality EVOO on a scale of one, two or three coughs.

 Are you currently sold in any retail outlets?

-Gimme the Good Stuff at www.gimmethegoodstuff.org
+No, just online at Gimme the Good Stuff, www.gimmethegoodstuff.org

 How can I receive wholesale information?

+Due to the nature of the product, Olea True is a limited resource produced only in small batches.
+In the future, we may be able to add retail partners.
 If you're interested in carrying Olea True in your store, please email us at email@example.com